Onychectomy: Elective onychectomy

 Elective onychectomy is usually done on all toes on the front paws.
 Sometimes the rear paws are declawed as well.

 Despite the fact that it is a surgery without medical cause, in some parts of the world, particularly in Northern America, declawing was for many years a relatively standard practice, and "surveys of routine elective procedures" in 1988 and 1996 showed it was performed along with neutering in more than 20% of cases.

 Although increasingly controversial, when the procedure is presented and perceived as mundane and innocuous, non-medical reasons for this procedure can be convincing:

 Risks from scratching

-Data on relinquishment to shelters indicate that many owners reliquish cats who engage in unwanted scratching.
+Data on relinquishment to shelters indicate that many owners relinquish cats who engage in unwanted scratching.
 For example, a survey of veterinarians in Brazil reported scratching as the second-most-given behavioural reason for abandonment of cats.

-While sometimes framed as concern for household possessions, people are indeed concerned with pain and infection, although the U.S. Centers for Disease Control do not recommend declawing, even for felines in contact with immunocompromised humans.
+While sometimes framed as concern for household possessions, people are indeed concerned with pain and infection, although the U.S. Centers for Disease Control do not recommend declawing to prevent cat scratch disease, even for felines in contact with immunocompromised humans.